 Protecting Your Hip Replacement

-There are many things you can do to protect your hip replacement and extend the life of your hip implant.
+There are many things you can do to protect your Total hip replacement surgery and extend the life of your hip implant.

 - Participate in a regular light exercise program to maintain proper strength and mobility of your new hip.